garylirocks/quickrefs/azure-networking.markdown

 - ExpressRoute
   - You must use BGP to advertise on-prem routes to Azure
-  - You can't create UDR to force traffic to a ExpressRoute gateway
+  - You can't create UDR to force traffic to an ExpressRoute gateway
-  - You can use UDR to force traffic from an ExpressRoute gateway to an NVA
+  - You can use UDR to force traffic from an ExpressRoute gateway to an NVA (eg. You could add a UDR on `GatewaySubnet` to route traffic to a firewall)
 - VPN
   - You can optionally use BGP
   - You could create UDR with a next hop type of *Virtual network gateway* (VPN gateway)